arnabs542/oj/problemSolving.md

 STATE TRANSITION technique
 - STATE TRANSITION - the key is to model the problem and define proper state
-    - state representation - PERSPECTIVE matters!
+    - state definition & representation - PERSPECTIVE matters!
         - single variable state
-            - index(domain): index of elements in [0, n-1], index space of function domain
+            - index(domain) space: index of elements in [0, n-1], index space of function domain
-            - value(range): value space of function range
+            - value space: value space of function range, such as lower bound and upper bound
             - count: number of elements, characters, length of string in [0, n].
             - interval: a single point divides array into two parts, like quick sort partition.
             - bits: hash table, combination can be represented with bits.